uchicago-cs/chiwebsite/chitcp/installing.rst

 chiTCP has a number of software requirements.
 If you are doing the chiTCP assignments as part of a class, it's likely that this software is already installed on your school's computers.
-If so, you can skip this section, unless you want to run chiTCP on your own computer.
-Please note that, so far, chiTCP has only been tested on Linux systems (including WSL under Windows).
+If so, you can skip this section, unless you want to run chiTCP on your own computer. chiTCP has been tested on Linux systems (including WSL under Windows), as well as MacOS systems.

-At this point, chiTCP does not build on Mac systems, although we're working on adding support for Mac systems.

 CMake
 ~~~~~